A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 \subsubsection{Local source-only context}

 Broadly speaking, this approach is based on the following probabilistic formulation,

-where $k$ is the local neighbourhood of the current $j^{th}$ sentence, which is taken to be $k \in \{1,2,3\}$ in the existing literature.
+where $k$ is the local neighbourhood of the current $j^{th}$ sentence taken to be $\{1,2,3\}$ in the existing literature.
 Notice that this is not a globally normalised model, as it does not use the future context on the target-side.
-Further, there are works that use only the previous source sentences ($\vX^{j-k}$) and do not use the following sentences ($\vX^{j+k}$), as we will describe shortly.
+Further, there are works that use only the previous source sentences ($\vX^{j-k}$) and not the following sentences ($\vX^{j+k}$), as we will describe shortly.

 The first few researchers to use local source-only context for document-level NMT integrated it into the decoder.
 Jean et al. \cite{Jean:17} augmented the attentional RNN-based NMT architecture with an additional encoder and attention component over one previous source sentence.
 The context vector representation thus generated was then added as an auxiliary input to the decoder hidden state (Eq.~\ref{eq:nmtdecoder}).
 Through automatic evaluation and cross-lingual pronoun prediction, they found that although their approach yielded moderate improvements for a smaller training corpus, there was no improvement when the training set was much larger.
-Furthermore, their method suffered from an obvious limitation: the additional encoder and attention component introduced a significant amount of parameters, and hence their method could only incorporate at most only a few sentences in the context.
+Furthermore, their method suffered from an obvious limitation: the additional encoder and attention component introduced a significant amount of parameters.
+Hence, their method could only incorporate a few sentences in the context.

 Kuang and Xiong \cite{Kuang:2018} proposed an inter-sentence gate model to control the amount of information coming from the previous sentence while generating the translation of the current one.
 The main distinction of their approach from \cite{Jean:17} is that they used an inter-sentence gate to combine the two attention-based context vectors (one from the current sentence and another from the preceding one) and used the gate output as input to the decoder hidden state.
 They showed through experiments on Chinese$\rightarrow$English language-pair that the gate was effective in capturing cross-sentence dependencies and lexical cohesion devices like repetition.